 For information about COVID-19 from your local health authority, see:

-- Interior Health: What you need to know about COVID-19
+- Interior Health: Information you can trust about COVID-19

-- First Nations Health Authority, Novel Coronavirus (COVID-19)
+- First Nations Health Authority: COVID-19 (Novel Coronavirus)

 Hospital Visiting Guidelines